FIWARE/tutorials.TourGuide-App/docker/images/tutorials.tourguide-app/README.md

 Note that even though the `docker-compose up -d` does also pull the images, we suggest to do it separately to avoid synchronization issues.

-Also, there are several enviroment variables that you can configure in the [docker-compose.yml](https://raw.githubusercontent.com/Fiware/tutorials.TourGuide-App/master/docker/compose/docker-compose.yml):
+Also, there are several environment variables that you can configure in the [docker-compose.yml](https://raw.githubusercontent.com/Fiware/tutorials.TourGuide-App/master/docker/compose/docker-compose.yml):

    * `ORION_HOSTNAME`.
 Hostname of the Orion application protected by a proxy.
 By default the value is `pepwilma`
    * `ORION_NO_PROXY_HOSTNAME`.
 Hostname of the Orion application without proxy.
 By default the value is `orion`